Rifled musket: History and development

 The problem of slow loading of rifles caused by barrel fouling was solved by the Minié ball, which was invented in 1846 by French inventor Claude-Étienne Minié.
 Despite its name, the Minié ball was not a round ball at all, as it had a long conical shape with an expanding skirt at the rear of the projectile.
 The skirt allowed the minié ball to be smaller than the barrel's bore, so it would slip in as easily as the ball of a smoothbore.
 When the weapon was fired, the skirt expanded to fit tightly against the inside of the rifle barrel, with less energy wasted in blow-by around the projectile and ensuring that the rifling lands and grooves would impart a stabilizing spin to the minié ball.

 In the 1840s and 1850s, many smoothbore muskets had their barrels replaced with similar barrels that were rifled so that they could fire a new type of bullet that greatly enhanced both its accuracy and range.
 These "rifled muskets" or "rifle muskets" were long enough to serve the function of muskets in close formations of line and square, were as quick to load as the old muskets and as easy to use with minimal training.
 Yet the Minié-type rifled muskets were much more accurate than smoothbore muskets.
 Tests of a rifled musket firing Minié ball, and a smoothbore musket firing round ball, at various ranges against a 10 by 10 inches (25 cm × 25 cm) target, showed much higher accuracy for the rifled musket.
 From a smooth-bore musket, from 42% to 48% of bullets hit the target at a distance of 200 yards.
 At a distance of 300 yards, 18% of the bullets hit the target.
 For a rifle, the results were much better.
 From a rifle, 46% to 58% of bullets hit the target at a distance of 300 yards; 24% to 42% at 500 yards.
 This potential accuracy, however, required skills only acquired through advanced training and practice; a rifled musket in the hands of a raw recruit would not have performed very much better than a smoothbore, and may have performed worse due to its lower muzzle velocity and greater drop with range.
 Nevertheless, the musket was still a formidable force on the battlefield.
-At the beginning of the American Civil War, some infantry regiments chose to keep smooth-bore muskets, preferring them because they could shoot "buck and ball".
+At the beginning of the American Civil War, some infantry regiments chose to keep smooth-bore muskets, preferring them because they could shoot "buck and ball" and while other models are capable of firing slug-style projectiles, this unit utilizes the Nessler ball.